Post

 iPad

 I ended up purchasing an Apple Pen to use with this, but as seen in the cons section below, writing is a little ‘slick’ on the iPad.
 You can purchase screen covers that ‘fix’ this, but then you’ll need to take them on and off when you want to watch something on the iPad or even just do anything else.
+Maybe the pens have different tips to try or something, idk.

 Pros